akpw/batch-mp-tools/README.md

 ```
     $ renamer
 ```
-Without any command arguments, renamer uses `print` as its default command.
+Without command arguments, renamer uses `print` as the default command.
 A little bit more advanced, if perhaps you'd like to see what's lurking at the 7th nested folder level in your current directory:
 ```
     $ renamer print -sl 7
 ```